igoogolx/lux-docs/docs/faq.md

 ### Why lux is disconnected when os goes to sleep?

-If lux keep connected, when os wakes up, network will be available on macOS and memory usage will be huge on Windows.
+If lux keep connected, when os wakes up, network will be unavailable on macOS and memory usage will be huge on Windows.
 The issue is still under investigation.
-So, we better disconnect it and reconnect it when os wakes up.
+So, it's better disconnect it and reconnect it when os wakes up.

 ### Does lux use fake ip?

-No. Every dns query gets the real ip.
+No. Every dns query gets the real ips.

 ### Can I share my proxy with other devices in LAN?